Blockchain-Learning-Group/dapp-fundamentals/course-content/simpleStorageExercise.rst

 .. important::

   Note the changes made between 4 and 7 and the impact of the visibility modification.

-  - The difference between default(internal) visibility and public.
+    - The difference between default(internal) visibility and public visibility.

 8 Create the SimpleStorage contract's first function to set the value of the storage variable
     - `Video Tutorial <https://drive.google.com/open?id=1lfsitfRtTta_ZYSdLgOvIMifTdhZgUrs>`_